laravel-ja/ja-docs-12.x/original-en/helpers.md

 <a name="method-context"></a>
 #### `context()` {.collection-method}

-The `context` function gets the value from the [current context](/docs/{{version}}/context).
-A default value may be specified and is returned if the context key does not exist:
+The `context` function gets the value from the current [context](/docs/{{version}}/context).
+You may also provide a default value that will be returned if the context key does not exist:

 ```php
 $value = context('trace_id');